arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/16.edge-ai-docker-container/content.md

 ### Arduino Cloud Integration

-Now that the Portenta X8 is running the Docker container with the trained inference model, the next step is integrating Arduino Cloud for real-time monitoring and logging of anomaly detection results.
+Now that the Portenta X8 is running the Docker container with the trained inference model, the next step is integrating Arduino Cloud for active monitoring and logging of anomaly detection results.

 ***To register and configure the Portenta X8 with Arduino Cloud, please refer to [this user manual section](https://docs.arduino.cc/tutorials/portenta-x8/user-manual/#portenta-x8-with-arduino-cloud).***